Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Structural calculations

 This distribution, as expected, extends between $+\sigma_{\text{max}}$ and $-\sigma_{\text{max}}$, it is symmetric in the tensile and compressive regions, and integrates to 1.
 The facts that it has (an integrable) singularity and that it decreases exponentially towards the highest stress values are the features that are not necessarily trivial or expected.

 A large-scale FEM calculation involving $N$ elements produces a list of $N$ values of stress $\sigma_i$ \textemdash say the elemental stress at integration points \textemdash and a list of the corresponding volumes for each element, $V_i$.
 In practice, rather than computing a probability distribution using Eq.~\eqref{eq:DOS_definition}, we compute a normalised histogram.
 For every element, we sort its stress value into the correct bin.
 Second, we add the corresponding volume to the tally of that bin.
 This gives the total volume of all the elements whose stress can be sorted into any one bin.
-Fig.~\ref{fig:beam} gives a comparison between the analytically evaluated DOS given by Eq.~\eqref{eq:DOSbeam} and two numerical FEM examples.
+Figure \ref{fig:beam} gives a comparison between the analytically evaluated DOS given by Eq.~\eqref{eq:DOSbeam} and two numerical FEM examples.
 We considered a beam with length 500~mm, 2~mm thickness along the vertical direction and 0.5~mm thickness along the horizontal direction.
 The following material properties were assumed: $\rho=8000$~kg/m$^3$, $E=193$~GPa, $\nu=0.3$.
 We investigated how the distribution changes if either a shallow or a sharp symmetrical double notch were added to the clamped beam.
 The shallow notch was a semi-ellipse having a 5~mm major semi-axis along the beam direction and 0.5~mm minor semi-axis, centred 45~mm from the clamped end.
 The sharp notch was a semi-ellipse having a 0.25~mm minor semi-axis along the beam direction and a 0.5~mm major semi-axis, centred 200~mm from the clamped end.
 In both cases the notches removed less than 1\% of the material and only had a localised effect.
-Most of the volume of the beam and hence most of the stress distribution in the beam were almost unaffected by the presence of a notch.
-However, the tensile and compressive stress could reach magnitudes above $\sigma_{\text{max}}$.
+Elsewhere the stress distribution in the beam was almost unaffected by the presence of the notches.
+Near the notches, however, the tensile and compressive stress could reach magnitudes well above $\sigma_{\text{max}}$.
 In the two simulations the notches were made in different locations, the sharp at a location with less bending moment, in order to have similar peak stresses.
 We note that the stress concentration around a sharp notch has a more localised effect than around a shallow notch.
 This is reflected in the slope of the DOS, which decays faster at extremes in the former than in the latter case.